rivermont/spidy/README.md

 ## Launching

 ![](/media/run.gif?raw=true)

+### Important Note
+Before launching spidy, you will need to change a variable in the crawler code.
+Open `crawler.py` in your favorite text editor, and find line `225`:

+> 224 | # Folder location of spidy
+> 225 | crawlerLocation = 'C:/Users/Will Bennett/Documents/Code/web-crawler'

+Change the folder path to the directory that spidy is located in.
+If you do not change this, spidy will not be able to save pages and will stop after accumulating too many errors.

 ### Command Arguments
 Spidy has 7 different command line arguments that control the behavior of the crawler.